- Can I apply in more than one genre?

 AWARD IS: CLOSED

-The Loft Mentor Series in Poetry and Creative Prose is now closed.
-The deadline for entry was April 29, 2016 at 11:59 p.m.
-(CST).
+The Loft Mentor Series in Poetry and Creative Prose is now closed to applications.
+The deadline to apply was May 31, 2018.

 The Loft Mentor Series in Poetry and Creative Prose is funded by the Jerome Foundation, the National Endowment for the Arts, and by the generous support of Loft members.